 Ethylene is a gas that fruits give off and when they are put next to each other they soften the fruits around them and help to make them more “ripe”.

 To really speed it up you can stick a banana or apple in with the honeydew to create even more ethylene around the honeydew.
+I have another post on how to tell if a banana is ripe.

 If you aren’t in a rush you can always just let the honeydew sit in the fruit basket with the other fruits and it will ripen that way also.